paulmelis/bob/README.md

 ## Usage

-The header of your source file is scanned for lines starting with '/// '.
+The header of your source file is scanned for lines starting with ```/// ``` (note the space at the end).
 These lines can contain the following directives:

     /// packagedir       <dir>                   (<dir>/lib/pkgconfig is searched)'
     /// usepackage       <pkgname>'